natserract/immersive-garden/README.md

 ### Immersive-G

-Demonstrating the common patterns when using React, Context API, and TypeScript.
+Frontend development using react, context api, and typescript.